RMerl/asuswrt-merlin/README-merlin.txt

 * SSHD *
 SSH support (through Dropbear) was re-enabled.
-Password-based login will use the "admin" username (like telnet), and the same password as used to log on
+Password-based login will use the same username and password as telnet/web access.
-the web interface.
 You can also optionally insert a RSA public key there for keypair-based authentication.
 There is also an option to make ssh access available over WAN.

 * HTTPS management *